fygar256/bi/README.md

     0 as the top of file, . as the current position, and $ as the bottom of file.

-    The m command has a bit of a quirk.
+    The v command has a bit of a quirk.
 It deletes data from <start> to <end>
     and moves it to <dest>, but if dest==filesize, the deleted data is moved to the end of the data + 1, and if dest>filesize, it fills from the end of the file + 1 to dest with 0s, and writes the deleted data from dest.